KOSI: Lite Rock

-By 1996, KOSI switched formats to lite rock, dropping several nonrock artists.
-The station remained third among ages 12+ and ages 18-49.
-Following the September 11 attacks in 2001, KOSI pulled songs from the air along with several radio stations across Denver.
-These songs included Annie Lennox's "Walking on Broken Glass" and Bruce Springsteen's "I'm On Fire".
+By 1996, KOSI switched to what it described as "Lite Rock", dropping several non-rock artists thought to be older-sounding.
+The station remained third among ages 12+ and ages 18–49.

+Following the September 11 attacks in 2001, KOSI pulled several current hit songs from the air.
+These included Annie Lennox's "Walking on Broken Glass" and Bruce Springsteen's "I'm on Fire".

 Adult Contemporary

-By 2002, KOSI began adding more upbeat titles and soft-pop hits to the playlist, making the transition to a mainstream adult contemporary format and young adults.
+By 2002, KOSI began adding more upbeat titles and soft-pop hits to the playlist, making the transition to a mainstream adult contemporary format aimed at young adults.
 In December 2002, KOSI and KEZW were sold to Entercom.

-KOSI initially kept both a light rock and an adult contemporary format in the early 2000s KOSI jumped to number 1 in the ratings for Denver in 2006.
-From 2007 to 2011, KOSI aired the syndicated Delilah radio show in the evening.
-Delilah has since been replaced with local programming..
-KOSI switched to a fully adult contemporary format by 2011.
+KOSI continued airing soft rock and adult contemporary music in the early 2000s.
+KOSI jumped to number 1 in the ratings for Denver in 2006.

+From 2007 to 2011, KOSI aired the nationally syndicated call-in and request show, "Delilah" on weekday evenings.
+Delilah has since been replaced with local programming.

-On July 14, 2015, as part of a merger with Lincoln Financial Media, and to be in compliance with ownership caps and total market revenue limits, the Department of Justice required Entercom to spin off KOSI, KYGO-FM, KKFN and KEPN to Bonneville International in exchange for Bonneville's KSWD in Los Angeles (now KKLQ).
-This resulted in KOSI and KEZW being separately owned for the first time.
+On July 14, 2015, as part of a merger with Lincoln Financial Media, and to be in compliance with ownership caps and total market revenue limits, the Department of Justice required Entercom to spin off four Denver stations, KOSI, KYGO-FM, KKFN and KEPN, to Bonneville International in exchange for Bonneville's KSWD in Los Angeles (now KKLQ).
+This resulted in KOSI 101.1 and KEZW 1430 being separately owned for the first time.
 Both Bonneville and Entercom began operating their new clusters via Time Brokerage Agreements on July 17, 2015, until the transaction was consummated on November 24, 2015.

-Christmas Music
+Christmas music

 KOSI switches its format to all-Christmas music during the holiday season.
-KOSI switches the christmas music on July 24th and 25th (Christmas in July).
-The change generally takes place in early to mid-November and continues until midnight on December 25, at which point the format goes back to adult contemporary.
+The change generally takes place in early to mid-November and continues until midnight on December 25.
+At that point, the format goes back to adult contemporary with an occasional holiday song, although not specifically referring to Christmas. ("Let It Snow!
+Let It Snow!
+Let It Snow!, Jingle Bells and Winter Wonderland are among the titles heard.)

 In 2008, the Christmas music continued until December 27.
-In 2020 as a service to health care providers during the COVID-19 pandemic, the Christmas music continued until New Years Eve at 7pm.
+In 2020, as a service to health care providers during the COVID-19 pandemic, the Christmas music continued until New Year's Eve at 7 pm.
+KOSI also sometimes flips to Christmas music for a couple of days in July for its "Christmas in July" special.